 Bat Trapping and Removal Companies in Foster

-Read more about the bat cleanup process here.
+This would be pointless, not to mention very harmful to the bats, and usually resulting in a failed exclusion.
 Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Often when they enter or exit a home they will leave droppings or urine.
+We inspect the rooftop and check the lower rooflines, along with all dormers, window frames, and other potential bat entry points.
 While at your property, Foster bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-They mate in October, before winter hibernation, and after a delayed fertilization and a 60 day gestation, give birth to one or two baby bats in early June.
+They are not aggressive.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-The maternity colony will grow with each passing season and before you know it you could have a colony ranking in the hundreds.
+If there is a bat colony in the attic, it is best to exclude the bats from returning.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-In very small amounts it's not a huge deal.
+The other commonly found bat is the Little Brown Bat.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-Keep in mind that a bat will avoid sunlight if at all possible.
+They are a waste of money and people shouldn’t try these as an option.

 Humane Attic Bat Removal in Foster Fort Bend, County TX